CobaltKrayt/scbenchvu/README.md

 Transcriptomics part of LLMs in Bioinformatics

 ## scGPT Special Requirements
+Make sure to drop your desired scGPT checkpoint in the 'models' directory.

 I was able to start finetuning scGPT on an RTX 3080 after using specific versions of the following packages:

 1. cuda 12.1